EmiliaLopez/EmiliaLopez/README.md

 Over the course of four years, I've immersed myself in fast-paced projects at renowned companies such as Meta and Bet365, acquiring a versatile skill set.
 It was during these engagements that my passion for data ignited, fueling my relentless curiosity to uncover insights that drive strategic business decisions.

-I am genuinely delighted to have uncovered this exciting world of possibilities within the sector, and I am eager to contribute to its growth and innovation."
+I am genuinely delighted to have uncovered this exciting world of possibilities within the sector, and I am eager to contribute to its growth and innovation.

 Also,